stoutcasa-info/Project-Helix/README.md

-Database	Amazon RDS for MySQL (legacy/modern schemas)	Host legacy and normalized schemas ETL Engine	Python (Pandas, SQLAlchemy, boto3)	ETL from legacy to modern on RDS Automation	Terraform + shell/PowerShell scripts	Deploy infra, run ETL, Nuke & Pave Key Differences vs Core Helix
+Database	Amazon RDS for MySQL (legacy/modern schemas)	Host legacy and normalized schemas ETL Engine	Python (Pandas, SQLAlchemy, boto3)	ETL from legacy to modern on RDS Automation	Terraform + shell/PowerShell scripts	Deploy infra, run ETL, Nuke & Pave Notes
-Where it runs: DBs are on RDS inside a VPC, not Docker on localhost.
+Databases run on RDS inside a VPC, not on localhost.

-Storage: Legacy CSV is persisted in S3 instead of only a local data/ folder.
+Legacy CSV is persisted in S3 in addition to the local data/ folder.

-Access & security: You must handle RDS networking, security groups, and credentials via Terraform and/or cloud secrets.

-No Ansible: Automation is primarily Terraform + small scripts; fewer moving parts than the original Ansible layer.
+Focuses on AWS networking, IAM basics, and cost-aware use of Free Tier.

-Lab 3 – Project GCP Helix (GCP + Terraform)
+Lab – Project GCP Helix
 Folder: helix-gcp/
+Detailed README: helix-gcp/README.md

 Purpose
-Rebuild the Helix migration on Google Cloud Platform, using Terraform to provision Cloud Storage and Cloud SQL, and Python for ETL.
+Rebuild the Helix migration on Google Cloud Platform, using Terraform to provision Cloud Storage and Cloud SQL, with Python for ETL.
+You learn GCP fundamentals while implementing the same migration and verification steps.

 Technical Architecture
 Layer	GCP Service / Tool	Purpose